 - You’ll also want to clean your masks in a well-ventilated area.

 - Start the process by making a bleach solution.
-Use a bleach that contains 5.25%–8.25% sodium hypochlorite and mix it with room temperature water.
+Use a bleach that contains 5.25% to 8.25% sodium hypochlorite and mix it with room temperature water.
 Don’t use bleach that is outside of the range mentioned or bleach that is not specified.
 Also, avoid using bleach that is past the expiration date and never mix household bleach with ammonia or any other cleanser.

 - Allow your masks to soak in the bleach solution for 5 minutes.